Welcome

 The Gallery is run by volunteers, both invigilators when it is open to the public and other helpers throughout the year.
 Please contact us if you would like to become more involved.

-The Fry Art Gallery is now closed for the winter.
+The Fry Art Gallery is now closed for the season.
+We are open in 2026 between Sunday 5th April and Sunday 25th October.

 Film by Thomas Völker © 2022